madsondeluna/AMPidentifier/README.md

 ## About

 The **AMPidentifier** is a Python tool for predicting and analyzing Antimicrobial Peptides (AMPs) from amino-acid sequences.
-It leverages a set of pre-trained Machine Learning models with **StandardScaler normalization** and offers flexible prediction modes, including an ensemble voting system, to provide robust results.
+It leverages a set of pre-trained Machine Learning models and offers flexible prediction modes, including an ensemble voting system, to provide robust results.

 **Unlike web servers or closed-source tools**, AMPidentifier operates as a **fully open and modular framework**.
 It includes pre-trained models (Random Forest, SVM, Gradient Boosting) that work both **individually** and in **ensemble mode**.
 Users can also **integrate external models** (`.pkl` files) to expand their analyses and compare different approaches side-by-side.